Automobiles Extraordinaires : Mind stronger than Steel... (非常 is Chinese for : "exceptional", "extreme")

 Mercedes C101 Mercedes (1969) with Wankel engine (350 BHP).

-A vry interesting exmaple of the Wankel technology is the Mazda Cosmo Sports (presented at Tokyo in 1964).
+A very interesting exmaple of the Wankel technology is the Mazda Cosmo Sports (Tokyo, 1964).
 Rare and original, this car is sought-after by collectors.

 A partial view of Autodrome reserves.